Fast Bellman algorithm for real Monge-Ampere equation: Numerical experiments

 This example has been used in several previous papers, see for example~\cite{Benamou, Froese2, Belgacem}.
 Clearly, $u$ is $C^\infty$-smooth and strictly convex, so we expect any reasonable solver to give good results for this example.

 In fact, the Bellman method produces a sequence of strictly convex approximants, and the interpolation step is never invoked.
 Comparing the Bellman method to the other methods, all approaches converge to the same solution regardless of mesh size, see Figure~\ref{fig: StandardExample_diff}.
-The Bellman method needs 6--7 iterations to converge, whereas M2 method requires 40--50 iterations, independent of mesh size.
+The Bellman method needs 6--7 iterations to converge, whereas the M2 method requires 40--50 iterations, independent of mesh size.
 Even if each iteration in our method is computationally a little more demanding than in the M2 method, the overall running time is 5--6 times faster for the Bellman method, see Figure~\ref{fig: StandardExample_cpu}.
 Both methods have similar running time complexity ($\sim N^{2.8}$ and $\sim N^{2.9}$, respectively).

-For the M1 method, each iteration is very fast, but the number of iterations needed for convergence grows about linearly with $N$, and \num{1500}--\num{90000} iterations are needed which results in slow total running times ($\sim N^{4.0}$).
+For the M1 method, each iteration is very fast, but the number of iterations needed for convergence grows about linearly with $N$, and \num{1500}--\num{90000} iterations are needed which results in slow total running times and a worse time complexity ($\sim N^{4.0}$).
 For a $255 \times 255$ grid, the M1 method ran in just under \qty{3}{h}, where the Bellman method took \qty{24}{s} and the~M2 method around \qty{2}{min}.